 Meet the Team

-All Advisers and Triage Officers have completed SEND legal training run by IPSEA (Independent Provider of Special Educational Advice).
-That means they can give you legally based information about your rights and responsibilities and those of schools, colleges, the Local Authority and education professionals.
+All Triage Officers and Advisors have completed professional SEND legal training run by the Independent Provider of Special Educational Advice (IPSEA).
+This means they can give you accurate, relevant, and legally based information about your rights and responsibilities and those of schools, colleges, the Local Authority and education professionals.

 Administrator